sihbher/ServiceBus-DataSimulator/readme.md

 ## Note
 The `GetTelemetry` method generates random telemetry data for demonstration purposes.
 You can modify this method to generate your own telemetry data.

+## Utility scripts
+Two useful scripts are provided:
+- [build-container.sh.](build-container.sh) Utility to build and push the docker image to you container repository
+- [run-containerinstance.sh.](run-containerinstance.sh) Command to run the container inside an Azure Container Instace service